informatics-isi-edu/ermrestjs/doc/api.md

 <a name="ERMrest.Tuple+displayname"></a>

 #### tuple.displayname : <code>string</code>
-The _disaply name_ of this tuple.
+The _display name_ of this tuple.
 For example, if this tuple is a row from a table, then the display name is defined by the heuristic or the annotation for the _row name_.